Sam Mark: New York Yankees

 By 1931 the effects of the Soccer Wars and the Great Depression had seen attendances fall at Mark's Stadium.
-As a result, Mark moved Fall River Marksmen to New York, hoping that a new market there would be more lucrative.
-Once there he merged the club with New York Soccer Club and renamed them the New York Yankees.
-Before the merger was finalised, however, Fall River Marksmen had entered the National Challenge Cup and Mark was unable to re-register them as the Yankees.
-As a result, the Spring 1931 season saw them continue to play in the Challenge Cup as the Fall River Marksmen while at the same time playing as the New York Yankees in the American Soccer League.
+As a result, Mark moved Fall River F.C. to New York, hoping that a new market there would be more lucrative.
+Once there he merged the club with New York Soccer Club and named them the New York Yankees.
+Before the merger was finalized, however, Fall River F.C. had entered the National Challenge Cup and Mark was unable to re-register them as the Yankees.
+As a result, the Spring 1931 season saw them continue to play in the Challenge Cup as the Fall River F.C. while at the same time playing as the New York Yankees in the American Soccer League.
 While the Yankees only managed to finish third in the ASL, the Marksmen won the cup.

 New Bedford Whalers

 Despite winning the National Challenge Cup, the relocation to New York was not a financial success and for the Fall 1931 season Mark relocated the New York Yankees to New Bedford, Massachusetts where they merged with Fall River F.C. and became the New Bedford Whalers.
 This new team were the American Soccer League champions for the Fall 1931 and Spring 1932 seasons but then folded during the Fall 1932 season.